-The role of the Murrieta Canyon Academy guidance counselor is to offer a comprehensive program that supports academic achievement, inspire personal growth and provide a foundation for developing future educational and career goals.
+The role of the guidance counselor is to offer a comprehensive program that supports academic achievement, inspire personal growth and provide a foundation for developing future educational and career goals.
 The guidance counselors meet with each student at various times during the school year to review progress toward graduation and reach post-high school goals.
-For your interests and concerns, check out the numerous resources available through our MCA Website: http://www.murrieta.k12.ca.us/Domain/2117and then, click the Counseling tab for additional information.
+For your interests and concerns, check out the numerous resources available through our MCA Website: www.murrieta.kl2.ca.us./Domain/1996 and then, click the Counseling tab for additional information.

 Plan on attending the numerous guidance events scheduled on the school calendar to learn more about high school preparation, meeting university/college requirements, financial aid, college testing and career planning.
-Also visit the College and Career Center in the main office to review college and career information, gain assistance with online searches, obtain work permits, and learn about upcoming career and college sponsored presentations.
+Also visit your counselor in the main office to review college and career information, gain assistance with online searches, obtain work permits, and learn about upcoming career and college sponsored presentations.